unparalleled-js/docs-1/on-prem/agents.md

 Workato on-prem connectivity has 2 core components:

 - Tunneling
-- Database and filesystem access.
+- Database, file system, and application access.

-The on-prem agent runs within the customer’s data center, behind the firewall, and establishes a TLS websocket tunnel to connect out to Workato.
+The on-prem agent runs within the user's server, typically behind a firewall, and establishes a TLS websocket tunnel to connect out to Workato.

-The on-prem agent can be configured to access the selected databases and filesystems behind the firewall.
-Since 2.2.x it also supports connections to [JMS-compliant systems](/connectors/jms.md).
+Since the on-prem agent is within the same network as systems behind the firewall, it can safely access them and act as the agent to communicate securely out to Workato.

 ## Supported operating systems
 The on-prem agent runs on the following systems: